 General - Assessment of Flight Test Performance

 The "Performance Criteria" section of each flight test item prescribes the marking criteria.
-These criteria assume no unusual circumstances as well as operation of the aeroplane in accordance with the manufacturer's specifications, recommended speeds and configurations in the Pilot's Operating Handbook/Aircraft Flight Manual (POH/AFM) or other approved data.
+These criteria assume no unusual circumstances as well as operation of the aircraft in accordance with the manufacturer's specifications, recommended speeds and configurations as outlined in the operating manual.

 Throughout the flight test, the candidate is evaluated on the use of an appropriate checklist.
-Proper use is dependent on the specific task being evaluated.
-The situation may be such that the use of the written checklist, while accomplishing the elements of an "Aim", would be either unsafe or impractical.
-In this case, a review of the checklist after the elements have been accomplished would be appropriate.
-Division of attention and proper visual scanning should be considered when using a checklist.
-It is acceptable for certain items to be verified from memory.
+Proper use is dependent on the specific task being evaluated and the aircraft configuration.
+The situation may be such that the use of the written checklist, while accomplishing the elements of the "Aim", would be either unsafe or impractical.
+It is acceptable for certain checks to be conducted by memory.
+When a checklist is used, division of attention and proper visual scanning techniques should be considered.

 - Date modified: